 For further information about pharmacist registration requirements, please refer to the Pharmacy Board of Australia website.

-CAOP® is a 'restricted open-book exam' computer-based exam delivered at approved test centres.
+CAOP® is a restricted open-book, computer-based exam delivered in person at approved test centres.

 You have 120 minutes (2 hours) to complete the exam.